stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 dark, but did not request that any blind be opened.
 Instead, he merely asked Ward why he had so belied the frantic note of little more than a week before.

-  &ldquo;I was coming to that,&rdquo; the host replied. &ldquo;You must know, I am in a very bad state of nerves, and do and say queer things I cannot account for.
+   "I was coming to that, " the host replied.
+"You must know, I am in a very bad state of nerves, and do and say queer things I cannot account for.
 As I have told you often, I am on the edge of great matters; and the bigness of them has a way of making me light-headed.
 Any man might well be frighted of what I have found, but I am not to be put off for long.
 I was a dunce to have that guard and stick at home; for having gone this far, my place is here.
 I am not well spoke of by my prying neighbours, and perhaps I was led by weakness to believe myself what they say of me.
 There is no evil to any in what I do, so long as I do it rightly.
-Have the goodness to wait six months, and I&rsquo;ll shew you what will pay your patience well.
+Have the goodness to wait six months, and I'll shew you what will pay your patience well.

-  &ldquo;You may as well know I have a way of learning old matters from things surer than books, and I&rsquo;ll leave you to judge the importance of what I can give to history, philosophy, and the arts by reason of the doors I have access to.
+   "You may as well know I have a way of learning old matters from things surer than books, and I'll leave you to judge the importance of what I can give to history, philosophy, and the arts by reason of the doors I have access to.
 My ancestor had all this when those witless peeping Toms came and murdered him.
 I now have it again, or am coming very imperfectly to have a part of it.
 This time nothing must happen, and least of all through any idiot